Notice of Privacy Practices

 CHANGES TO THIS NOTICE

-FCHC reserves the right to change this notice and to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
-We will post of a copy of the current notice with will contain the effective date and the most recent revision date.
-Any changes to the notice will also be reflected on the copy at www.fultoncountyhealthcenter.org.
+FCHC reserves the right to change this notice and make the revised notice effective for medical information we already have and future information.
+A copy of the current notice will be posted on FCHC’s website.

 COMPLAINTS

-If you believe your privacy rights have been violated, or you disagree with a decision we made about your health information, you may file a written complaint to the Office of Civil Rights, Region V – Regional Manager, U.S. Department of Health and Human Services, 233 N. Michigan Avenue, Suite 240, Chicago, IL 60601.
-We will take no action against you if you file a complaint about our privacy practices.
+If you believe your privacy rights have been violated, you may file a complaint with the Office of Civil Rights at the U.S. Department of Health and Human Services.
+There will be no retaliation for filing a complaint.